RacimoLab/it-docs/ssh.md

         http://localhost:8888/?token=347d4aac1750407b8709847054ec7c76afe521405fa740b6
      or http://127.0.0.1:8888/?token=347d4aac1750407b8709847054ec7c76afe521405fa740b6
 ```

-Then assuming you have the `ProxyJump` setup in your `.ssh/config` as outlined in
-the section above, you can forward port 8888 on gpu01 to port 8888 on your
+You can then forward port 8888 on gpu01 to port 8888 on your
 workstation by running the following command on your workstation:
 ```
 ssh -L 8888:localhost:8888 gpu
 ```
 And then open the localhost:8888/?token=blah url on your workstation.

+For willerslev nodes this assumes you have the `ProxyJump` bits in your `.ssh/config`
+as outlined in the section above.

 A more detailed discussion of ssh tunnelling can be found at https://github.com/RacimoLab/it-docs/blob/main/racimolab_jupiternotebook.md and
 https://github.com/RacimoLab/JupyterNotebook_in_Willerslev_servers